 • Loss of muscle mass

-The prolonged use of prednisone causes hair loss, excessive panting, and depression or hyperactivity in pets.
+The prolonged use of prednisone causes hair loss, excessive panting, and depression or hyperactivity.
+Prednisolone may cause lethargy, constant panting, thinning hair, gastrointestinal upset, and black stools.

 Any sign of gastrointestinal problems, such as diarrhea, should be discussed with a vet.

-Corticosteroids cannot be used with NSAIDs because they increase the risk of developing stomach ulcers and abdominal perforations in pets, which are painful and life-threatening.
+Corticosteroids cannot be used with NSAIDs because they increase the risk of developing stomach ulcers and abdominal perforations.

 Is Prednisone the Best Treatment for Cancer in Dogs?